vittorioromeo/UNIME/db2/source/12_distributed_architectures.md

 * Algorithm:

-    1. DBMSs share their waiting sequences.
+    1. Nodes receive previous nodes' waiting sequences.

-    2. Waiting sequences are composed in a **local waiting graph**.
+    2. Waiting sequences are composed in a **local waiting graph**, finding cycles.

     3. Deadlocks are detected locally and solved by aborting transactions.

-    4. Updated waiting sequences are sent to other DBMSs.
+    4. Updated waiting sequences are sent to other nodes, via RPC.